Lithium, Cobalt, Copper and Gold in North America’s Premier Mining Jurisdiction

 Jackson Wash is located in the Lida Valley on the east side of the Montezuma Range approximately 20 miles (30 kilometers) southeast of Silver Peak and 13 miles (21 kilometers) southwest of Goldfield, Nevada.
 The Lida Valley hosts similar geology to the Clayton Valley basin.

 A drill permit for up to 10 holes over a 2-year period was granted by the BLM in February 2016.
-In June 2017, a borehole was drilled at Jackson Wash to a depth of 826 metres (2,710 feet) through interbedded sequences of sand, gravel, and clay.
-Hot fresh water was encountered in the borehole reaching a temperature of approximately 41 degrees C. (106 degrees F.) but no brines were detected.
+In June 2017, a borehole was drilled at Jackson Wash to a depth of 826 meters (2,710 feet) through interbedded sequences of sand, gravel and clay.
+Hot fresh water was encountered in the borehole reaching a temperature of approximately 41 degrees Celsius.
+(106 degrees Fahrenheit) but no brines were detected.

-The Gemini lithium project is located in the Lida Valley about 6 miles (9 kilometres) east of the town of Lida, Nevada and 26 miles (39 kilometres) southeast of the Silver Peak mine.
+The Gemini lithium project is located in the Lida Valley about six miles (nine kilometers) east of the town of Lida, Nevada and 26 miles (39 kilometers) southeast of the Silver Peak mine.
 The property consists of 134 claims totaling 2,680 acres adjacent to a BLM land reserve for solar power generation.

 “Gemini was hiding in plain sight, and the discovery of conductive zones bodes well for defining future lithium brine drill targets,” said Stanyer.